-- Positive community impact by sourcing local services, supplies, and materials for drum removal and utilizing local knowledge and expertise in the Tri-Cities Area. - Donated to local food banks and emergency response organizations. - Encouraged stakeholder involvement by having open houses before the start of work with regular touch points at project milestones and project completion. - No community complaints were received during the execution of the work. - Safely transporting all removed wastes to two disposal facilities without any incidents.
-Completed over 100,000 labor hours without an OSHA incident. - During COVID, prevention practices resulted in no on-site outbreaks or project delays. - Zone A removal Action completion paved the way for the next phase of work, in-situ thermal desorption of impact soils.
+- Resulted in positive community impact by sourcing local services, supplies, and materials for drum removal and utilizing local knowledge and expertise in the Tri-Cities Area. - Donated to local food banks and emergency response organizations. - Encouraged stakeholder involvement by having open houses before the start of work with regular touch points at project milestones and project completion. - Received no community complaints during the execution of the work. - Safely transported all removed wastes to two disposal facilities without any incidents.
+Completed over 100,000 labor hours without an OSHA incident. - During COVID, implemented prevention practices, which resulted in zero on-site outbreaks and project delays (see photo on p.
+4). - Paved the way for the next phase of work in-situ thermal desorption of impacted soils.